 Yes.
 Obstruction of an investigation (beyond the privilege against self-incrimination) has been taken into account as an aggravating circumstance when calculating the fine.
-For example, the fines of undertakings that deleted or moved aside documents during an unannounced inspection were increased by 10%.
-The authorities' approach has not changed in recent years.
-In addition, an obstruction of an inspection can be subject to criminal sanctions.
+For example, the fines of undertakings that deleted or moved aside documents during an unannounced inspection, were increased by 10%.
+The authorities' approach has not changed in the last years.